OpenMW: History

 The first public release of OpenMW was version 0.1.0 in June 2008, initially using Ogre3D for rendering.
 The original lead developer, Nicolay Korslund, left the project early on but passed his roles to Marc Zinnschlag.
 In 2020, the team officially announced that Bret Curtis (also known as psi29a) took over the leadership role.

 With the release of version 0.37.0, Ogre3D was replaced with OpenSceneGraph due to concerns about the future direction of Ogre3D's development.
 This switch brought significant performance improvements and fixed several long-standing issues in the engine.

 Since 2016, all of the quests, classes, races, and other character choices of Morrowind and its official expansions and add-ons are fully playable in OpenMW, though it remains in extended beta testing as of 2017.
 Most third-party mods that are not dependent on any MS Windows executables and which are free of serious scripting syntax errors are also compatible with OpenMW.

+In 2025, OpenMW expanded scripting features and compatibility with the original Morrowind engine, laying the groundwork for working with more games made by Bethesda such as Skyrim.